| |

 irritating chloramines, as the water passes

-through the cell.
-Chlorine production is
+over the salt-cell plates.
+Chlorine production

-regulated by a controller setting and the
+is regulated by a controller setting and the

-equipment operates in conjunction with the timer
+equipment operates in conjunction with a timer

-controlling the filter.
+controller.
 Properly used, there is

 much less sensation of chlorine being present.